 [7 CFR 764.255(c)(1)] For annual operating purpose loans must be secured by a first lien on farm property or products having a security value of at least 100 percent of the loan amount.
-A lien is not required on crops or livestock financed with annual operating ML's.--
+A lien is not required on crops or livestock financed with annual operating --ML's.
+If a lien is not obtained on products produced with ML funds used for an annual operating purpose, a security interest in other farm property is necessary to meet the requirement to obtain a security value of at least 100 percent.--